-The Authority's accounts are compliant with International Accounting Standard 19 (IAS19) which is based on the principle that an organisation should account for retirement benefits when it is committed to giving them, even if the actual payment of those benefits will be many years into the future.
+The Authority's accounts are compliant with International Accounting Standard 19 (IAS19) which is based on the principle that an organisation should account for retirement benefits

 The net overall impact of IAS19 accounting entries is neutral in the accounts.
 However, the overall financial position is in effect being distorted by future years' pension deficits.
 The fact that all pension costs would never be incurred in one year (as implied by IAS19) means the Balance Sheet Net Worth is effectively being distorted by this reporting standard.
-If this element is removed, then the Authority has a "real" net worth of £36.913m.
-The Authority also has assets worth £51.274m and cash backed reserves of £5.750m, which support the view that the Authority's Balance Sheet and finance are in fact healthier than implied by the published accounts.
+If this element is removed, then the Authority has a "real" net worth of £38.864m.
+The Authority also has assets worth £55.628m and cash backed reserves of £5.507m, which support the view that the Authority's Balance Sheet and finance are in fact healthier than implied by the published accounts.

-Further details of the impact of IAS19 are set out in note 8.16 to the accounts.
+Further details of the impact of IAS19 are set out in note 8.17 to the accounts.

-5. Non- Financial Performance 2021/22
+5. Non- Financial Performance 2022/23

 Performance is monitored by management on an on-going basis and considered in detail by elected members at the end of each quarter.
-A comprehensive suite of performance indicators (Pl's) are employed to measure both operational and corporate performance and targets are set with the aim of achieving continuous improvement.
-During 2021/22, 63% of the strategic Pl's met or exceeded their target level and 56% either maintained or improved when compared to the previous year's performance.
+A comprehensive suite of performance indicators (PI's) is used to measure both operational and corporate performance and targets are set with the aim of achieving continuous improvement.
+During 2022/23, 43% of the strategic PI's met or exceeded their target level and 61% either maintained or improved when compared to the previous year's performance.